cecad-imaging/FIJI_Basics_Course/exercises/exercises.md

 2. Observe that `[Edit > Invert]` only affects the selected pixels.
     Undo the inversion.

-3. If you are uncertain what is inside and what is outside a roi, you can select any roi tool and move the cursor on the area in questions.
-Inside a roi the cursor will be an arrow (you could use the cursor to drag the roi around) outside a roi the cursor will be cross indicating that you could create new roi by dragging.
+3. If you are uncertain what is inside and what is outside a ROI, you can select any ROI tool and move the cursor on the area in questions.
+Inside a ROI the cursor will be an arrow (you could use the cursor to drag the ROI around) outside a ROI the cursor will be cross indicating that you could create new ROI by dragging.

 **Tags:** exercise roi-3